GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/web-on-android/index.md

 re-use those experiences on Android increased, and developers started asking for ways to integrate PWAs into their apps.

-Custom Tabs have support for all modern web capabilities and APIs but, since it was primarily designed to open third-party content, it has a toolbar on the top that tells the users which URL they are visiting, as well as the lock icon indicating if the site is secure.
+Custom Tabs has support for all modern web capabilities and APIs but, since it was primarily designed to open third-party content, it has a toolbar on the top that tells the users which URL they are visiting, as well as the lock icon indicating whether the site is secure.
 When opening an app's own experience, the toolbar prevents the application from feeling like it is integrated with the operating system.

-[Trusted Web Activities][5] were introduced in Chrome 72 and allow developers to [use their PWA inside an Android][6] app.
-Their protocol is similar to the Custom Tabs protocol, but introduces APIs that allow developers to verify (through [Digital Asset Links][7]) that they control both the Android app and the URL being opened and remove the URL bar when both are true.
+[Trusted Web Activities][5] was introduced in Chrome 72 and allows developers to [use their PWA inside an Android][6] app.
+Its protocol is similar to the Custom Tabs protocol, but introduces APIs that allow developers to verify (through [Digital Asset Links][7]) that they control both the Android app and the URL being opened and remove the URL bar when both are true.